Cavalcade of America: Content

 DuPont's image problems led the company to promote some pacifist and socialist ideals.
 DuPont stipulated several topics would be taboo on the show, such as gunfire of any kind, which attracted writers such as Norman Rosten and Arthur Miller, who had signed the Oxford Pledge while at University of Michigan.
 For scripts, the program was also able to attract such prominent writers as Maxwell Anderson, Stephen Vincent Benét, Carl Sandburg and Robert Sherwood.
-Although Yale University historian Frank Monaghan signed on as an advisor to ensure historically accuracy of the scripts, listeners were quick to point out anachronisms; trains did not use air brakes in 1860 and Washington's troops could not have sung "Tannenbaum" while crossing the Delaware since it was written two months after that event.
+Although Yale University historian Frank Monaghan signed on as an advisor to ensure historically accuracy of the scripts, listeners were quick to point out anachronisms; trains did not use air brakes in 1860 instead used brakemen, and Washington's troops could not have sung O Tannenbaum while crossing the Delaware since it was written forty-eight years after that event making the program not have continuity.

+Cavalcade of America offered something different than the escapist entertainment, the sensationalized cries of soap operas, or the hard-boiled dialogue of crime thrillers.
+It offered a look back at American History.
+Producers made careful decisions on scripts deliberately trying to avoid offending the affluent audience and not including people of color.
+The show gained a wider audience giving producers confidence to do different story material.
+This produced stories from Hollywood screenwriters, film adaptions, and original works.
+Singer Woody Guthrie performed on an episode titled Wild Bill Hickok: The Last Of Two Gun Justice in 1940.
+In June 1944, producers thought about changing the program to a folksy serial and sought out stars and stories for its upcoming season.

+Episodes

+The premiere episode of Cavalcade of America titled No Turning Back starred Walter Hampden as Edward Winslow in part one and a farmer, a descendent of Winslow, in South Dakota in part two on October 9, 1935.